Professor Jonne Rodenburg

 Jonne Rodenburg joined the University of Greenwich in January 2018, after a 13-years tenure at the CGIAR Africa Rice Center (AfricaRice).

-Jonne obtained an MSc-degree from Wageningen University (WU) in 1999.
+Jonne obtained a BSc and MSc-degree from Wageningen University (WU) in 1999.
 His MSc research project focused on the effects of slash-and-burn agriculture on spatial variation in soil fertility in rubber-rice agroforests in Indonesia, in collaboration with the World Agroforestry Centre (ICRAF).
 In 2005 he obtained a PhD-degree from the same university.
-His PhD research was on defense mechanisms (resistance and tolerance) in sorghum against the parasitic weed Striga hermonthica.
+His PhD research was on defence mechanisms (resistance and tolerance) in sorghum against the parasitic weed Striga hermonthica.
 Fieldwork for this study was conducted in Mali, at the experimental farm of ICRISAT.
 Prior to obtaining his PhD-degree, Jonne started as agronomist at AfricaRice.
 He was first based in Mali (2004-2005) and then moved to Benin (2005-2007), Senegal (2007-2009) and Tanzania (2009-2016).
 His last home base was in Côte d’Ivoire (2016-2017).
 At AfricaRice his work focused mainly on weed problems, with a special interest in parasitic weeds (Striga asiatica, S. hermonthica, Rhamphicarpa fistulosa) in rain-fed rice systems.
 Together with his co-workers and students he identified suitable rice varieties and agronomic management practices for the control of these pests.
 He also worked on bird - weed interactions, mechanical weed control, Good Agricultural Practices and the System of Rice Intensification in irrigated rice systems and Conservation Agriculture practices in rain-fed uplands.
 At the Natural Resources Institute he is leader of the Sustainable Agricultural Intensification development programme and deputy leader of the research group Ecosystem Services .
 He currently studies how improved soil fertility and plant nutrition can enhance host plant resistance and tolerance against parasitic weeds and he works on agroecological innovations for smallholder cropping systems in Africa.